Garland Boyette: Early life

+College career

-Boyette was born in Rayville, Louisiana, on March 22, 1940.
-He attended Wallace High School in Orange, Texas, graduating in 1958.
-He initially studied at Northwestern University, but left after the first semester and ultimately transferred to study biology at Grambling College—now Grambling State University—on the recommendation of his nephew, Ernie Ladd.
-Boyette was in the starting lineup for the Grambling State Tigers during his sophomore year, playing as a guard and defensive tackle and later receiving All-American honors at those positions.
-Together with Ladd, Jerry Robinson, and Roosevelt Taylor, he helped the Tigers finish 9–1 during the 1960 season, with the team recording three shutouts and scoring over 60 points on three occasions.
+He initially studied at Northwestern University, but left after the first semester and ultimately transferred to study biology at Grambling College—now Grambling State University—on the recommendation of his nephew, future All-AFL tackle Ernie Ladd.
+Boyette was in the starting lineup for the Grambling State Tigers football team during his sophomore year, as a two-way player.
+He played as a guard and defensive tackle, later receiving All-American honors at those positions.
+Boyette's line coach Leroy Hawthorne considered Boyette's work on the offensive line, "peerless".

+Together with Ladd, Jerry Robinson, and Roosevelt Taylor, among others, he helped the Tigers finish 9–1 during the 1960 season, with the team recording three shutouts and scoring over 60 points on three occasions.
 The school went on to win its first Southwestern Athletic Conference (SWAC) championship that year.
+He won Little All-America honors in 1961, on a Grambling team that included Robinson, Taylor and future Professional Football Hall of Famers tackle Buch Buchanan and defensive back Willie Brown, among others.
+He was also named first-team All-SWAC in 1961.
+The Pittsburgh Courier named Boyette to its 1961 All-American team among players from HBCU schools.

 Boyette was also a track and field athlete who was selected as an All-American three times.
-He competed in the 1960 United States Olympic trials and narrowly missed qualifying for decathlon.
+He was a three-time SWAC shot put champion.
+He competed in the 1960 United States Olympic trials and narrowly missed qualifying for the decathlon.
 He identified the pole vault and long-distance running as the most challenging events for him, stating he "never felt safe on that aluminum pole".
-Upon graduating in 1962, Boyette was left undrafted in that year's NFL draft.
-He eventually signed with the St. Louis Cardinals and changed positions to middle linebacker, learning the role over the summer of 1962.
+Boyette set an NAIA shot put record in 1961 (53 ft 10.5 in/16.42 m), that was broken two years later by future AFL linebacker Rich Jackson of Southern University.